Alan J. DeYoung, Ph.D., Stanford University, 1975. Professor Emeritus

-Dr. DeYoung holds a Ph.D. in Anthropological and Sociological Studies in Education from Stanford University, as well as an MA in Child Development, also from Stanford.
-He is currently Professor and Chair of the Department of Educational Policy Studies and Evaluation at the University of Kentucky, where he has been on the faculty for more than 30 years.
-He also holds an adjunct appointment in the Department of Sociology.
-Dr. DeYoung teaches courses in Sociology of Education, Policy Issues in Education, and Education in American Culture.
-He also occasionally teaches Comparative Education, since he has been a visiting lecturer at the University of Aukland (New Zealand), the University of Rome, Almaty State University (Kazakstan) and the World Language Institute of the National Pedagogical University of the Kyrgyz Republic.
-He has twice been a Fulbright Scholar to the Central Asian Republics of Kazakhstan and Kyrgyzstan since the independence of these countries from the former USSR.
+Dr. DeYoung holds a Ph.D. in Anthropological and Sociological Studies in Education from Stanford University, as well as an M.A. in Child Development, also from Stanford.
+He served as Professor and Chair of the Department of Educational Policy Studies and Evaluation at the University of Kentucky, where he has been on the faculty for more than 30 years.
+Dr. DeYoung has taught courses in Sociology of Education, Policy Issues in Education, and Education in American Culture.
+He has also occasionally taught Comparative Education, since he has been a visiting lecturer at the University of Aukland (New Zealand), the University of Rome, Almaty State University (Kazakstan), and the World Language Institute of the National Pedagogical University of the Kyrgyz Republic.
+He is a four-time Fulbright Scholar.